-CST 412 ADVANCED COMMUNICATION THE RESEARCH METHODS
+ADVANCED COMMUNICATION RESEARCH CST412 METHODS

-Prerequisites CST 312, Junior standing, can be taken concurrently with CST 476

-The course focuses on the completion of student research projects proposed in CST-312 using established procedures and/or designs.
+Prerequisites CST 312, Junior standing, can be taken concurrently with CST 476 The course focuses on the completion of student research projects proposed in CST-312 using established procedures and/or designs.
 Students are exposed to qualitative and quantitative approaches.
 The student will gain hands-on research experience, analytical skills, scientific writing abilities, and oral presentation skills.
 Completion of an investigation utilizing the APA (American Psychological Association) writing format and the use of SAS or SPSS will be required.

-CST 413 HUMAN COMMUNICATION THEORY Three credit hours
+HUMAN COMMUNICATION THEORY CST413